Yamaha P71 Weighted Action Digital Piano

 Alesis Recital Beginner Digital Piano

-This option from Alesis is a fantastic choice for beginners that want a full-sized piano with semi-weighted keys at a bargain price.
+This full-sized piano from Alesis is a fantastic choice for beginners that want semi-weighted keys at a bargain price.

 Find on Amazon